How to Change Your Custody or Visitation Order

 - Put your name and the other parent’s name on the Family Services list.
 Family Services meets with you once both parties are present.
 Ask court personnel where the Family Services office is.

 - You need to bring the completed Financial Affidavit with you to your court hearing.
-See our article, Your Financial Information.
+See our article, A Guide to Financial Affidavits.

 - If you have witnesses, they must arrive at the same time, too.
 Witnesses are people, such as the child’s doctor, teacher or someone who was watching how the other parent behaved with the child.